jbuckman/boilerplate-dynet-rnn-lm/README.md

 python train.py --dynet-mem 3000 --arch=reuse_emb --word_level --size=small --minibatch_size=24 --load=small_reuseemb.model --evaluate
 >> [still running test]

-And there we go!
-Very straightforward.
+And there we have it - reuse of embeddings gives us a [we shall see when the tests finish running] difference in perplexity.
+Very straightforward!

 ## Questions?

-If you have any questions, feel free to hit me up: jacobbuckman@cmu.edu
+If you have any questions, please feel free to hit me up: jacobbuckman@cmu.edu